 Eating disorders frequently co-occur with other mental ailments such as depression, substance abuse, anxiety disorders, or Borderline Personality Disorder.
 When this happens, it’s important to get treatment for both your eating disorder and any co-occurring disorder to that you can make a complete recovery.

 No matter how severe your problem with eating might be, you can recover from it to gain a happy and fulfilling life, free of the pain and worry related to food.
-Though we are not a primary eating disorder treatment center, we do provide eating disorder residential treatment, day treatment, and outpatient treatment along with treatment for other disorders and addictions.
+Though we are not a primary eating disorder treatment center, we do provide support for your eating disorder in our residential treatment, day treatment, and outpatient treatment programs along with treatment for other mental health disorders and addictions.

 Eating Disorder FAQs